quark-engine/quark-engine/docs/source/rule_generation.rst

 The Rule generation technique is based on the idea below:

 1. Sort all APIs used in an APK by their usage counts.
-2. Separate all APIs into two groups, P(20% least usage count) and S(other 80% APIs), by the Pareto principle (20-80 rule)
+2. Separate all APIs into two groups, P(20% least usage count) and S(other 80% APIs), by the Pareto principle (20-80 rule).
 3. Combine $P$ and $S$ into four different phases:
     - PxP
     - PxS